CMartinDEV/Azure-ARC-Multi-Workspace-Deploy/ReadMe.md

 CSV Example

-Columns are RGName, WorkspaceName, StorageAccountName.
+Columns are ResourceGroupName, WorkspaceName, StorageAccountName.
 Do not use headers.

 ```CSV
 rg_arc_law_1,arc-law-1,samyorgarclaw1